oscarryz/yz-design-notes/README.md

 }
 ```

-When invoking a block parameters will be assigned to the block variables starting from the top.
+When invoking a block, parameters will be assigned to the block variables starting from the top.
-The return are the last expressions evaluated starting from the bottom - n e.g.
+The return values are the last expressions evaluated starting from the bottom - n e.g.

 ```js
 sum: {